vinayjain38/rasa-demo/README.md

 ## 👷‍ Installation

-To install Sara, please clone the repo and run:
+To install Rasa, please clone the repo and run:

 ```
 cd rasa-demo